A-Series-of-Dice-Based-Events/RiseOfTheRunelords/Book 1/README.md

 ### B12.
 Shrine to Lamashtu

   - Waters of Lamashtu, Fortititude Save DC 22
-    - Waters of Lamashtu twist your mind and body
+    - Drinking the Waters of Lamashtu temporarily twists your mind and body.
+Repeated doses over many weeks can cause permanent changes that are rarely beneficial.
-    - Critical Success: Sickened 1
+    - Critical Success: No effect
-    - Success: Sickened 3
+    - Success: Sickened 1 as your body purges the waters from your system
     - Failure: Clumsy 1 and Stupefied 1 for 1 minute
     - Critical Failure: Clumsy 1 and Stupefied 1 for 1 day
-    - Any failure gives visions of your worst mental character flaw amplified and twisted to a horrific degree - and it feels like your body is being twisted into a dark mockery of your best physical features.
+    - Any failure gives visions of your worst mental character flaw or personal failure amplified and twisted to a horrific degree - and it feels like your body is being twisted into a dark mockery of your best physical features.
   - **Loot:**
-    - 4 doses of unholy water
+    - 4 doses of unholy water (not included in level based treasure as highly unlikely to have any utility, though may have some creative uses)

 ### B13.
 Cathedral of Wrath (120xp, severe threat, plus 120xp for deactivating the runewell)